killianmuldoon/doca-platform/docs/cluster-manager/dev-guide.md

 ## A DPUCluster CR is mandatory for DPU provisioning
 Before Oct Rel, creating a kamaji `TenantControlPlane` CR is all you need to create a DPU cluster, the `provisioning-controller` recognises the created cluster by reading a Secret managed by kamaji.

 In Oct Rel, the `provisioning-controller` finds DPU clusters by watching the `DPUCluster` CR, it no longer interacts with kamaji directly.
-To provision a DPU, you must create a `DPUCluster` CR and deploy either the [nvidia-cluster-manger](../../cmd/nvidia-cluster-manager) or the [static-cluster-manager](../../cmd/static-cluster-manager).
-The nvidia-cluster-manager is preferred in an e2e test, because it includes import FRs like [FR #3825824](https://redmine.mellanox.com/issues/3825824) and [FR #3971787](https://redmine.mellanox.com/issues/3971787).
+To provision a DPU, you must create a `DPUCluster` CR and deploy either the [kamaji-cluster-manger](../../cmd/kamaji-cluster-manager) or the [static-cluster-manager](../../cmd/static-cluster-manager).
+The kamaji-cluster-manager is preferred in an e2e test, because it includes import FRs like [FR #3825824](https://redmine.mellanox.com/issues/3825824) and [FR #3971787](https://redmine.mellanox.com/issues/3971787).

 # Create DPUCluster CR
-## Option 1: Use the nvidia-cluster-manager to manage the DPU cluster
+## Option 1: Use the kamaji-cluster-manager to manage the DPU cluster
-nvidia-cluster-manager creates a DPU cluster according to the `DPUCluster` CR.
+kamaji-cluster-manager creates a DPU cluster according to the `DPUCluster` CR.

 ```yaml
 apiVersion: provisioning.dpf.nvidia.com/v1alpha1